GiovanniSalmeri/yellow-chartjs/README.md

 <p align="center"><img src="chartjs-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-chartjs/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show a chart

-[Chartjs](https://www.chartjs.org/) is a graphic engine.
-To use this extension insert the data for the chart in JSON, inside a codeblock with the class `chartjs`.
+[Chartjs](https://www.chartjs.org/) is a graphic engine that allows to define a chart in JSON.

+To use this extension insert the JSON data with a code block.
+Wrap the data in \`\`\` and add the language identifier `chartjs`.

 Add to the `options` a setting `"canvasDimensions": [width, height]` and set `"responsive": false` if you want to assign a fixed dimension to the chart.